 Blake Papsin, paediatric otolaryngologist-in-chief at SickKids and one of the authors of the study, says that if 85 decibels is too loud for adults, then it’s probably too loud for babies.
-But because there haven’t been any studies of infant hearing loss due to sound machines, it’s impossible for him to say how much sound is safe.
-“We know 85 decibels is harmful for adults, so is 60 decibels going to be safe?
+“We know 85 decibels is harmful for adults, so is white noise safe at 60 decibels?
 Maybe, but not if it’s on constantly, all night.”

 After Strong read about Papsin’s study, she says she felt like a terrible parent but decided to do her own research.
 She downloaded a decibel-measuring app on her smartphone and checked the levels in the nursery.
 At her daughter’s pillow, the sound measured in the 55 to 60 decibel range.
-“Sixty decibels is equivalent to a conversation, so I feel comfortable with that,” she says.
-They still use the iPod nightly, but Strong turns the volume down after her daughter falls asleep.
+“Sixty decibels is equivalent to a conversation, so I feel comfortable with that,” she says, something the American Academy of Pediatrics agrees with in most instances.

 Papsin advises placing sound machines as far away from the crib as possible, on the lowest setting.
 Turn them down, or off, once a child has dozed off for the night.
 “I’m not saying you’re a bad parent if you use these machines,” says Papsin.
 “But they aren’t regulated at all, so just think about lowering the dose,” he explains of these popular sleep aid devices.

 Strong still wouldn’t hesitate to recommend white noise for baby sleep to parents struggling with a colicky or sleep-deprived baby.
 Brown noise falls in a similar category.
 “If your child isn’t sleeping and it’s affecting your mental health, I think a bit of noise at a reasonable volume is worth the trade-off,” she says.

 A version of this story appeared in the July 2014 print issue with the headline, "Sound asleep," on p.
 52.